CarlosBalladares/Hackerrank-interview-preparation-kit-solutions/README.md

 # Hackerrank interview prep kit solutions with explanations, see below
 Solutions to Hackerrank's interview preparation kit.

-# Detailed Explanations
+# Explanations and notes
 These are the problems for which I have written detailed explanations.
 I usually write these right after solving the problem.
-If you still have questions open an issue or send me an email.Before reading the explanations make sure to understand the problems.
+If you still have questions open an issue or send me an email.
+Before reading the explanations make sure to understand the problems.
 When writting these I assume that the reader will be very familiar with the context.
 Remember to leave a star if you find this useful!

 ## Dictionaries and hashmaps
 [Ransom Note Explanation](https://medium.com/carlosbf/hash-tables-ransom-note-solution-76ffe7b4d010)